-All pet birds arriving from Mexico must undergo a pre-export isolation for at least 21 days prior to travel.
+All pet birds arriving from countries that the U.S. considers to be affected with HPAI must undergo a pre-export isolation in that country for at least 21 days prior to traveling to the United States.

 The pre-export isolation must: